Fujifilm X100F vs Pentax K-1

 Studio photographers will appreciate that the Pentax K-1 (unlike the X100F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the K-1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the K-1 was succeeded by the Pentax K-1 II.
+Both the X100F and the K-1 have been discontinued, but can regularly be found used on ebay.
+The K-1 was replaced by the Pentax K-1 II, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Pentax websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X100F and the Pentax K-1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.